andrew-wilkes/godot-chess/README.md

 * Go

 Directories to be created (not under source control):
-* engines - to store chess engine programs
+* engine - to store the chess engine program to be used
-* bin - to store the compiled executables
+* bin - to store the compiled executables (the game only uses iopiper)

 The golang source code is in: `src/engine/`
 The godot source code is in: `src`